zvakanaka/rpi-oled/README.md

   width: 128, // screen width
   height; 32, // screen height
   address: 0x3C, // Pass I2C address of screen if it is not the default of 0x3C
+  datasize: 8, // Change the amount of bytes sent at once (default 16)
   device: '/dev/i2c-1', // Pass your i2c device here if it is not /dev/i2c-1
   microview: true, // set to true if you have a microview display };